 - 1. Fill out an enrollment WEX form and hand it into your Grade Counsellor. - 2.
-Email Ms. Kersten: akersten@vsb.bc.ca to confirm your interest and enrollment. - 3.
-Attend an introduction to WEX workshop scheduled by Ms. Kersten.
+Email Mr Dowla adowla@vsb.bc.ca to confirm your interest and enrollment. - 3.
+Attend an introduction to WEX workshop scheduled by Mr Dowla

 ENGLISH DEPARTMENT